 Partially empty sella in pseudotumor cerebri

 Patients with Chiari I malformation, especially if obese, may have associated intracranial hypertension, a condition known as the Chiari pseudotumor cerebri syndrome.
-Surgical decompression of the Chiari malformation without recognition of pseudotumor cerebri can result in persistent headaches and the development of a post-operative pseudomeningocele.
+Surgical decompression of the Chiari malformation without recognizing pseudotumor cerebri can result in persistent headaches and the development of a post-operative pseudomeningocele.

 Recognition of partially empty sella prior to posterior fossa decompression is important.
-The classic appearance is a gland flattened along the bottom of the sella turcica as in the image.
+The classic appearance is the pituitary gland flattened along the bottom of the sella turcica as in the image on the right.
 (The condition was initially termed empty sella because the apparently compressed gland was not easily visible on diagnostic studies prior to magnetic resonance imaging.
 Since MRI allows visualization of the flattened pituitary gland, the term partially empty sella is more accurate.)

 “Our data showed a mean 38% increase in the sagittal cross-sectional area of the sella turcica in pseudotumor cerebri patients compared with control subjects.
 This difference in area corresponds to a 63% increase in volume if the sella is modeled as a spherical chamber.
 The larger the sella, the emptier it appears.
 This correlation supports Kaufman's hypothesis that the sella becomes enlarged by chronic elevation of intracranial pressure in patients with pseudotumor cerebri.
 Expansion occurs in all dimensions, but descent of the floor is most prominent.”